wrist mechanics online course featured image

 Many amateur players believe that the golf ball flight laws are for professionals.

-Golf ball flight laws are for all players to understand.
-If you are tired of hitting a slice or a hook while out on the course, these laws could change your thinking.
+In reality, golf ball flight laws are for all players.
+They help solve problems with the golf swing.
+If you are tired of hitting a slice or a hook while out on the course, these laws could change your game and your approach.

-Thanks to modern golf technology and things like TrackMan, Foresight, and HackMotion, we have learned so much about what happens at impact and how players can benefit from this data to become better.
+Thanks to modern golf technology and things like TrackMan, Foresight, and HackMotion, we have learned much about what happens at impact and how players can benefit from this data to improve.

 The most significant of these findings is this: